Fixing Common MacBook Problems: Easy Solutions

 Check Sound Settings:

-2. Ensure the correct output device is selected.
+- Verify that the appropriate output device is selected.

 Restart Core Audio: